 Like networking, finding your niche is just a side-effect of realizing what you want to focus on and what drives you.
 I'm sure Troy Hunt enjoys learning about security - in writing and speaking about it, it's become his niche.
 Not just Wireshark or n-factor authentication, but security in general.
 That's not limiting at all.
 Similarly, I'm interested in the Pi.
 If I had a question, I might consider someone going by RaspberryPi Guy who's published dozens of videos on all aspects of the Pi.
 That's his niche.

 You could even say other aspects of your life are your niche.
 Have a family and kids?
 If it excites you, share your journey with the world - parenting is your niche.
 Help out with a user group or training new programmers?
 Share it - mentoring could be your niche.
 Same with robotics or car repair or homeschooling or.. one of a thousand other things.

 So I guess the real challenge is to do some introspection, and decide what it is each of us really loves to do.
 What can we imagine doing even when we don't have to?
 What excites us, so much that we wish everyone could share in the same excitement?
 What drives us forward?

 Half-way through my 30-day challenge of blogging daily, and it's the first time I've written in 5 days.
 Things are going well.
-Seriously though, every time I think about giving up (and there have been a few) I run across a helpful piece, like this podcast with Seth Godin, or this post by Ben Baran called Four Reasons Why Leaders Should Write More, and I get back to it.
+Seriously though, every time I think about giving up (and there have been a few) I run across a helpful piece, like this by Ben Baran called Four Reasons Why Leaders Should Write More, and I get back to it.
 My goal is to become more comfortable with blogging in a more frequent and informal manner.
 My other goal is to not take 60 days to do 30 days of blogging... *sigh*